-Management is responsible for the preparation and fair presentation of the Consolidated Financial Statements and the Sustainability Financial Statements in accordance with U.S. generally accepted accounting principles, and for the design, implementation, and maintenance of internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free of material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the financial statements and in accordance with accounting principles generally accepted in the United States of America and for the design, implementation, and maintenance of internal control over financial reporting relevant to the preparation and fair presentation of financial statements that are free of material misstatement, whether due to fraud or error.

-Management is responsible for assessing the effectiveness of internal control over financial reporting based on the criteria established under FMFIA, OMB Circular No. A-123, and the Green Book, and its assessment about the effectiveness of internal control over financial reporting as of September 30, 2023, included in the accompanying Acting Commissioner's Assurance Statement.
+Management is responsible for assessing the effectiveness of internal control over financial reporting based on the criteria established under FMFIA, OMB Circular No. A-123, and the Green Book, and its assessment about the effectiveness of internal control over financial reporting as of September 30, 2024, included in the accompanying Commissioner's Assurance Statement.

-Auditor's Responsibilities for the Audits of the Financial Statements and Internal Control over Financial Reporting whether due to fraud or error, and whether effective internal control over financial reporting was maintained in all material respects, and (2) issue an auditor's report that includes our opinions.
+Auditor's Responsibilities for the Audits of the Financial Statements and Internal Control over Financial Reporting

+Our objectives are to (1) obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and whether effective internal control over financial reporting was maintained in all material respects, and (2) issue an auditor's report that includes our opinions.